sinsunsan/sinsunsan.github.io/_posts/2016-12-27-authenticate-google-cloud.md

 `npm install google-auth-library --save`

-## On the road to google cloud library
+## The google-cloud-node library the library to use

 While reading a [discussion](https://groups.google.com/forum/#!topic/firebase-talk/13kBF0PpmQA) on how to use google storage instead of firebase (which does not have a SDK yet in node.js)
 [https://github.com/GoogleCloudPlatform/google-cloud-node](https://github.com/GoogleCloudPlatform/google-cloud-node)